Analysis of the Poem "Journey of the Magi" by T.S. Eliot

 Note the syntax stretching and narrowing as the speaker puts the experience into perspective and asks that most potent of questions: Birth or Death?

 Out of the old comes the new and with it the death in the birth.
-Spiritual, cultural and psychic processes all undergo change and transformation.
-What was once familiar now seems alien.
+Spiritual, cultural and psychic processes all undergo change and questioning.
+What was once familiar now seems alien, which can cause doubt and disorder.

 Literary Devices - Biblical Allusions - Symbolism in Journey of the Magi